View

 • Process: The venture studio (or venture builder) will shift into execution, prioritising key components of a first release based on a defined budget and desired timelines before bringing the idea to life.
 Founders collaborate with in-house experts across product design, product development, marketing, and strategic planning to refine an MVP solution and launch strategy, establishing a solid foundation for future growth.

-• Outcome: A tangible MVP – a digital product or service ready for market entry.
+• Outcome: A tangible MVP – a digital product or service ready for market entry, like the first version of a generative AI mobile app designed to translate Kiwi slang for newcomers and tourists.
 By leveraging the expertise of the studio and focusing on core features, the MVP is designed to address user pain points and provide immediate value to the target audience.
+Choice as.

 Launch